Information-Theoretic Memory Scaling in the Many-Body Localization Transition: Holevo rate as a quantifier of local memory

 The Holevo rate $R(L,l,\{h_j\},t)$ quantifies what proportion of input data can be extracted at time $t$ by only accessing the qubits in the system $s$; varying between $1$ for perfect memory, and $0$ for full scrambling.
 We average the Holevo rate over different realizations of the $h_i \in [-h,h]$ for a fixed disorder strength $h$ to get a disorder-averaged Holevo rate $\bar{R}(L,l,h,t)$ \footnote{In this letter, we have used between $100$ and $1000$ samples for each data point to get the disorder-averaged Holevo rate $\bar{R}$.}.
+We note here that, additionally to the conventional exponential scaling of computational complexity with total system size $L$, the calculation of the Holevo quantity scales exponentially with the size of the subsystem $l$.
+This because we need to transmit all $2^l$ messages $\{\rho^{(k)}\}$, which manifests numerically as having to run each disorder sample $2^l$ times.
+Thus the computational cost of calculating the Holevo quantity for a single disorder realization scales exponentially with subsystem size \emph{in addition} to the standard exponential scaling of the cost of exact diagonalization.
+For this reason, the system sizes we can access are severely limited; they are doubly afflicted by the `curse of dimensionality'.